escodebar/trainings/slides.md

 ...it has a parent!

 Notes:
-* Think of the graph we saw before
+* Think of the graph we saw before, every commit (with exception of root commits) point to another commit

 ---